alibpowell/DS2023FinalPowell/README.md

 # PLEASE SEE

-For the clearest and best version of the infographic to read, please view the infographic.pdf in the repository.
+For the clearest and best version of the infographic to read, please view the **Dataset - AI and the Job Market What do we discover.pdf** in the repository.
 Other imbedded images may be of lower quality due to Canva upload limits.